To Xian, China – June 5, 1986

 This is my least favorite hotel so far.
 It is a dingy old gray cinder block building with threadbare worn dark red carpet throughout and a musty smell of stale garlic.
 Carla and I left the light on in the bathroom all night to keep the cockroaches from running all over us!

-This morning, we went to see the buried army of terra cotta soldiers which was impressive.
-As farmers were digging a water well in 1974, they uncovered numerous life size clay warriors that were buried around 300 B.C. to take care of their emperor in his afterlife.
+This morning, we went to see the buried army of terracotta soldiers which was impressive.
+As farmers were digging a water well in 1974, they uncovered numerous life-size clay warriors that were buried around 300 B.C. to take care of their emperor in his afterlife.
 They were painted in bright colors when they were buried with intricate facial details.
 Twelve years later, they have only begun to uncover the estimated 8000 man army complete with horses and chariots.
 It was interesting to see the archaeologists work as we watched from a platform suspended above them under a large canopy which was built to protect the work site.
 This has become a major tourist attraction in China.
 The government has not had time to build enough hotels to keep up with the demand.

-Afterwards, we bargained for things in the nearby market.
-I found the noodle stand fascinating!
+Afterward, we bargained for things in the nearby market.
+I found the noodle stand fascinating.
 I watched him make the noodles, boil them, and then serve them in a bowl with a pair of wooden chopsticks.
 After the person finished eating, he gave the bowl and sticks a quick wipe with a towel, refilled the bowl, and handed them to the next person in line.
 We were instructed not to buy any food from the street stands to avoid food sickness.
 They tend to eat noodles made of wheat here in the north rather than rice which is grown in southern China.

 They each teach about 15 students and then combine their classes several times a week for group activities.
-The teachers aren’t allowed to mention God in the classroom, but can speak with the students who approach them after class.
+The teachers aren’t allowed to mention God in the classroom but can speak with the students who approach them after class.
 They are only allowed to give out Bibles when a student asks for one.
 The students talk freely with them and are resentful that the government has assigned each of them to be a teacher, giving them no choice of an occupation.
 They are also upset that they are only permitted to have one child after they marry.

 As I look back on Xian, this city was my least favorite of the ones I was able to visit, but it is where the Lord blessed the most in actual contacts with the people.
 I was able to meet Mrs. Li again the next year when she came to the Midwest to visit her husband at the university.
 The government made her leave the baby behind with her parents to ensure that both parents would return to China.
-Mr. Li’s son was 3 years old when he finally met him for the first time in China.
+Mr. Li’s son was three years old when he finally met him for the first time in China.
 He made a great sacrifice of missing his only child’s first years to obtain an American education.